 A higher view of the bamboo bridges in northern Thailand

-Chiang Mai and Pai are the main hubs, offering everything from elephant sanctuaries and scenic hikes to bohemian cafΓ©s and lively night markets.
+Chiang Mai and Pai are the main hubs with everything from elephant sanctuaries and scenic hikes to bohemian cafΓ©s and lively night markets.
 It’s also the best place to dive into Thai culture through cooking classes, temple visits, and interactions with local hill tribes.

 Chiang Mai (4-5 Nights)

 Chiang Mai is a dream destination for foodies, nature lovers, and digital nomads.
-It was one of my favorite stops in the North and I’m not a fan of cities.
+It was one of my favorite stops in the North.

-It is a big city that has everything you may want, without feeling overcrowded.
+It is a big city that has everything without feeling overcrowded.
 It’s full of never-ending markets, waterfalls, and elephant sanctuaries.

 You can learn to make classic Thai dishes from scratch with a cooking class!
 This cooking class brings you through local markets and shows you how to make traditional food from the food you pick out in their garden.